natashajenny/StockIt/README.md

-## Stock It Portfolio Management System
+# Stock It Portfolio Management System
 Stock It is a stock portfolio management system which allows users to create multiple portfolios for their stock investments, watchlist for potential investments, as well as view a prediction model to guide them in investing.

+Out stock portfolio management system consists of three main components:
+* a user facing web application designed to provide basic portfolio management functionality for ASX Top 100 stocks;
+* a set of server side data scraping and wrangling scripts for mining relevant stock financial data;
+* a neural network stock forecasting model assisting users in their  decisions.

-To run our project:
+## Running our project:

 ### Frontend
 > yarn install